skrey/yellow-extensions/source/help/README.md

 ## How to translate the help

 Have a look inside your `content/9-help` folder.
-Translate the title and content of all page.
+Translate the title and content of all pages.
 The file names should be left unchanged.
 The help is currently available in English and German.
 Let us know, if you made a new translation and add it to this repository.

 ## Installation